The Repair Shop: Episodes

-The Repair Shop at Christmas
+Christmas specials

-Several Christmas-themed special episodes with the exception of The Repair Shop at Christmas 2018 have been produced:
+Several Christmas-themed special episodes (with the exception of The Repair Shop at Christmas 2018) have been produced since the 2020s, they have been transmitted on Christmas Eve occurring every two years until 2023 and on Boxing Day occurring every two years until 2022.
+The earliest transmission date on record was five days before Christmas Eve 2017 and the latest transmission date on record was three days after Boxing Day 2019.

+Charity specials

+The show has been included in Children in Need events, for example restoring a teddy in 2021, and a carved wooden chair in 2022.
+In 2022, the show's presenters were featured with French and Saunders and Judi Dench in a parody of the series for Comic Relief.

+The Repair Shop Favourite Fixes

+Following Jay Blades' being charged with controlling and coercive behaviour, in September 2024, he stepped back from his television work, and The Repair Shop introduced a spin-off series, showcasing the best and favourite repairs from previous episodes of regular series, introduced by Bill Paterson.

+The Repair Shop on the Road

+In 2025 following the success of The Repair Shop Favourite Fixes, another spin-off series of The Repair Shop was introduced and commissioned by Kirk and Chinea called The Repair Shop on the Road.

 Notable artists

 Episode 5 of series 1 featured a painted ceramic jug made by Picasso contemporary Jean Lurçat.

 Episode 12 of series 1 featured a painting by British landscape artist Frederick Appleyard.
-Brought in by Appleyard's descendant —his great-grand-nephew— the heavily damaged painting was restored by Lucia Scalisi.
+Brought in by Appleyard's relative (his great-grand-nephew), the heavily damaged painting was restored by Lucia Scalisi.

-In episode 16 of the same series, she restored an oil portrait by C. J. Frost, at the request of its owner, the sitter's son.
+In episode 16 of the same series, Scalisi restored an oil portrait by Cyril James Frost, at the request of its owner, the sitter's son.

-In series 4, episode 22, a miniature by Sarah Biffen was restored, by Scalisi and paper conservator Louise Drover.
+In series 4, episode 22, a miniature by Sarah Biffin was restored, by Scalisi and paper conservator Louise Drover.

-Notable guests
+Notable guest

-In October 2022, King Charles III (then still the Prince of Wales) starred in an episode in which a piece of pottery made for Queen Victoria's Diamond Jubilee and an 18th-century clock were restored by the show's experts.
-Jay Blades, Steve Fletcher, Kirsten Ramsay and Will Kirk were featured.
+In October 2022, King Charles III (still the Prince of Wales at the time of filming, but King at the time of airing) appeared in an episode in which a piece of pottery made for Queen Victoria's Diamond Jubilee, and an 18th-century clock, were restored by the show's experts.
+Jay Blades, Steve Fletcher, his son Fred, Kirsten Ramsay and Will Kirk were featured.